 There’s something inexplicably satisfying about munching on crunchy vegetables in a bowl full of creamy spiced soup.
 It’s almost like it should be forbidden, you know?
 Crunchy vegetables in soup?
 It seems wrong… but I promise, it’s so right.

-For example, what broccoli lacks in crunch, it makes up for in it’s ability to absorb flavor.
+For example, what broccoli lacks in crunch, it makes up for in its ability to absorb flavor.
 I looove broccoli in Asian-inspired dishes because it soaks up the sauce so well.
-I’m not going to wax poetic about the rest of the vegetables in this curry (even though I totally could) because that’s kind of boring… I mean, who wants to read a blog about a girl obsessed with vegetables? (anyone?)
+I’m not going to go on and on about the rest of the vegetables in this curry (even though I totally could) because that’s kind of boring… I mean, who wants to read a blog about a girl obsessed with vegetables? (anyone?)

 - 1 tablespoon coconut oil

 - 1 teaspoon grated ginger (or 1 inch ginger, minced)

 - 1 (8 ounce) package white button mushrooms, sliced

 - 2 heads of broccoli, cut into florets

 - 1 (10 ounce) package snap peas, trimmed

 - 1 (5 ounce) can water chestnuts